 Consequently, Cynata is now advancing its iPSC-derived MSCs into Phase 2 trials for the treatment COVID-19, GvHD and critical limb ischemia (CLI).
 It is also undertaking a massive Phase 3 trial that will utilize Cynata’s iPSC-derived MSC therapeutic, CYP-004, in 440 patients with osteoarthritis (OA).

 Riding the momentum within the CAR-T field, Fate Therapeutics Inc is developing FT819, its off-the-shelf iPSC-derived CAR-T cell product candidate.

 Figure.
 Number of Clinical Trials Involving iPSCs by Year, 2006-2020

 iPSC Progress in Japan

 In a surgical procedure performed in October 2018, neurosurgeons from Kyoto University implanted 2.4 million cells into the brain of a patient with Parkinson’s disease.
-The iPSCs obtained from peripheral blood cells of a donor were reprogrammed into induced pluripotent stem cells (iPSCs) and then differentiated into dopaminergic precursor cells, which researchers hope will boost dopamine levels and improve the patient’s symptoms.
+The iPSCs obtained from peripheral blood cells of a donor were reprogrammed into induced pluripotent stem cells (iPSCs) and then differentiated into dopaminergic precursor cells.
+The hypothesis is that these cells will boost dopamine levels and improve the patients’ symptoms.

-To learn more about the market for iPS cells, view the “Global Induced Pluripotent Stem Cell (iPS Cell) Industry Report 2020.”
+To learn more about the market for iPSCs, view the “Global Induced Pluripotent Stem Cell (iPS Cell) Industry Report, 2021.”

-What questions do you have about iPS cell clinical trials?
+What questions do you have about iPSC clinical trials?
 Ask them in the comments below.